osmr/imgclsmob/keras_/README.md

 ## Pretrained models

 Some remarks:
+- All quality values are estimated with MXNet backend.
 - Top1/Top5 are the standard 1-crop Top-1/Top-5 errors (in percents) on the validation subset of the ImageNet-1K dataset.
 - FLOPs/2 is the number of FLOPs divided by two to be similar to the number of MACs.
 - Remark `Converted from GL model` means that the model was trained on `MXNet/Gluon` and then converted to Keras.